salem-cooder/Git-Hub-GUI-project/README.md

 # Git-Hub-GUI-project
-this is an open source project that is done in part of git hup course
+this is an open source project that has been created as part of git and github course